 Below you’ll find a range of information about Hyperoptic broadband.
 Which?
 Members can also read our full review, including:

 |Speed||Reliability||Ease of set up||Value for money||Ease of contacting||Customer service||Technical support||Customer score (%)|

 We'll tell you exactly what you need to know about all the UK's biggest broadband providers, and help you avoid signing up for a deal you'll come to regret.

 Which?
 Recommended Providers are the cream of the crop, and the accolade is only given to broadband companies that achieve a customer score of 70% or above.

 That's not all.
 We know that price is important, so companies can only be Recommended Providers if they charge a reasonable price for their services.
 If they charge too much they're not eligible, whatever score they receive in the survey.

 Hyperoptic supplies two routers - its ZTE Hyperhub comes with its slower (50Mbps and 150Mbps) packages, while its Nokia Hyperhub is supplied to customers on its speediest deals (500Mbps, 1Gbps).
 Both Hyperhubs need to be installed by an engineer, but this is usually free of charge – there may be a fee if you have specific requirements about where it's placed.

 Rather than using Openreach’s phone lines, Hyperoptic has its own fibre broadband network.

-Hyperoptic contracts usually last for 12 months.
+Hyperoptic contracts usually last for 12 or 24 months.
+And, unlike other providers, Hyperoptic commits to keep your tariff the same for the duration of your broadband contract.
 You can also opt for a monthly rolling contract, but it will cost a little more each month.